ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/mac-h256-payload-macs.json}}
 Figure: Payload MAC values (Base64url-Encoded)

-The issuer protected header and payload MAC values are combined into a binary representation known as the Compact MAC Representation.
+The Issuer Header and payload MAC values are combined into a binary representation known as the Compact MAC Representation.
 This representation is signed with the issuer's private key.